codedinsound/Loanpro-Challenge-React-Front-End/README.md

 # To See the Backend AWS Logic

+"For more information, see the repository. https://stackblitz.com/edit/react-ts-wjmen9?file=README.md"

+# Application URL Without Stackblitz Code Editor Live Demo

-"For more information, see the repository. https://github.com/codedinsound/Loanpro-Challenge-AWS-Lambda-Backend"
+"For more information, see the repository. https://react-ts-wjmen9.stackblitz.io"

 # Test RESful AWS Lambda Calculator use this account